FlowFuse/flowfuse/docs/contribute/db-migrations.md

 For example `20220204-01-add-billing.js`.

 This ensures the migrations have a natural order to be applied.
-The `nn` part of the name allows multiple migrations to be added on the same day, but kept in the right order.
+The `nn` part of the name allows multiple migrations to be added on the same day but is kept in the right order.

 ### Structure